APC: A ruling party in search of cohesion - Nigeria Today

 Political observers also express worries that the ambitions of Tinubu, a former Lagos State governor who was hugely credited for the success of the APC at the 2015 polls; Atiku Abubakar, a former vice president; Nasir El-Rufai, incumbent governor of Kaduna State; Bukola Saraki, a former governor of Kwara State, now number three citizen, and the failing health of President Buhari may affect the chances of the broomassociation in retaining power beyond 2019.
 It is also being predicted that certain members of the APC will dump the party to form new alliances that may eventually wrest power from the APC.

-While the Saraki–led National Assembly and some members of the APC had in the last two years had serious disagreements with the Buhari–led Executive, particularly over issues relating to budget, and lopsided appointments, among others, some chieftains of the party are on one another’s jugular over who is more relevant in the Buhari administration or who is not.
+While the Saraki–led National Assembly and some members of the APC had in the last two years entangled in disagreements with the Buhari–led Executive, particularly over issues relating to budget, and lopsided appointments, among others, some chieftains of the party are on one another’s jugular over who is more relevant in the Buhari administration or otherwise.

 The post APC: A ruling party in search of cohesion appeared first on BusinessDay : News you can trust.